-- Socks (5-6 pairs, preferably synthetic or wool) - Underwear (preferably synthetic or wool) - Long johns or thermals (preferably synthetic or wool) - Long sleeve T-shirt (preferably synthetic or wool) - T-shirts (4, preferably synthetic or wool) - Quick dry shorts - Insulating sweaters or small jacket (2, preferably synthetic or wool) - Lightweight pants

-- Waterproof rain jacket with hood (windbreakers and ponchos are NOT acceptable)
+- Socks (5-6 pairs, preferably synthetic or wool) - Underwear (preferably synthetic or wool) - Long johns or thermals (preferably synthetic or wool) - Long sleeve T-shirt (preferably synthetic or wool) - T-shirts (4, preferably synthetic or wool) - Quick dry shorts - Insulating sweaters or small jacket (2, preferably synthetic or wool) - Lightweight pants - Waterproof rain jacket with hood (windbreakers and ponchos are NOT acceptable)

 - Waterproof rain pants

-- 2 pairs sturdy close-toed running shoes or light hiking boots (one pair will be your "wet" shoes on out-trip)
+- 2 pairs sturdy close-toed running shoes or light hiking boots (one pair will be your "wet" shoes on out-trip).
+Keens may be worn as "dry" shoes on site.
+However full coverage running shoes or hiking boots are required as "wet" shoes.
+Crocs are not an acceptable outtripping shoe.

 - Swimsuit

 - 2 towels (1 quick-dry chamois style for trip, 1 beach towel for camp)

 - 2 sets of pajamas

 - Hat (for sun and rain) and sunglasses

 - Bandana